Top 3 Cheapest Marijuana Stocks to Buy Now (2019 Review)

 Canopy Growth is an apt name.
 The company grows cannabis through multiple subsidiaries, and does so under the canopy of both legal licenses and actual physical canopies.

 The company mostly does business in Canada, but has plenty of opportunity in other countries.
-It also has a massive $4 billion investment from Constellation Brands.
+It also has a massive $4 billion investment from beverage giant Constellation Brands (NYSE: STZ).